-Animism is an ancient worldview at the root of spirituality and religion that sees human beings as part of an interconnected web of life and living within a great mystery that goes beyond our perception.
+Animism is an ancient worldview at the root of spirituality and religion that sees human beings as part of an interconnected web of life that invisibility connects the seen and unseen worlds.

 The word Animism derives from the Latin root Anima, which means breath, spirit and life.

-Anima is similar to Prana in the Vedic tradition, Chi in the Taoist tradition and the Great Spirit spoken of in many Indigenous traditions.
+Anima is similar to Prana in the Vedic tradition, Chi in the Taoist tradition and the universal spiritual force called the Great Spirit in many Indigenous traditions.

 Celtic Druids call this spiritual lifeforce Nwyfre, the Algonquians call it Manitou and the Haudensaunee (Iroquois Confederacy) call it Orenda.